breqdev/breq.dev/src/projects/vibrance.md

 I don't think I'll have an opportunity to test Vibrance in the real world any time soon, because of the COVID-19 pandemic.
 However, I have tested it with multiple devices and with hundreds of simulated clients at my house.

-I started this project a few weeks (!) before the stay-at-home orders started, and I had initially planned on trying it at the next opportunity my brother had to perform his music.
-As an alternative, in the video I filmed demonstrating Vibrance, I emulated his Ableton Live setup as closely as possible.
+I started this project a few weeks (!) before the stay-at-home orders started, and I had initially planned on trying it at the next opportunity my sibling had to perform their music.
+As an alternative, in the video I filmed demonstrating Vibrance, I emulated their Ableton Live setup as closely as possible.